MiniverCheevy/spa-starter-kit/ReadMe.txt

 Controllers are generated from the Rest attributes on your Core/Operations commands and queries

-The query decoarated with this attribute
+The query decorated with this attribute

 [Rest(Verb.Get, RestResources.UserList, Roles = new[] { RoleNames.Administrator })]